aleocampodev/lafondarestaurant/README.md

 # lafondarestaurant
-La fonda restaurant is a responsive food website created without any framework
+La fonda restaurant is a responsive food website created without any js framework

 ## Demo